marcio-pessoa/kubectl-cp/README.md

 An easy way to copy files from/to containers running on Kubernetes

-Theres no dependencies needed on container side, batteries included.
+There is no dependencies needed on container side, batteries included.

 ## Usage